 Important: If you wish to import a CAD drawing, it must be in .DXF format, not .DWG.
-If you only have the latter, you can ask your supplier to re-issue in DXF format.
+If you only have the latter, you can ask your supplier to re-issue in DXF or you can send the DWG file to Pear technology, who will convert it for you usually without charge.